Shadow-Admins/Cyber_Club/Starting_Point/VulnHub/MrRobot/README.md

 ```

 <p></p>
-And if we rerun the command now we can see that it works!
+And if we re-run the command now we can see that it works!
 <p></p>
 <div align="center">
 <img src="https://github.com/Shadow-Admins/Cyber_Club/blob/9669dc6005c0762eeeb6d9aa8e54305d49d6d142/Starting_Point/VulnHub/MrRobot/images/peas.png"><br>
 </div>
-<p></p>
-<a href="https://github.com/Shadow-Admins/Cyber_Club/blob/cbc44a1032d4808ebeef79bf95eff03b86dcacb3/Starting_Point/VulnHub/MrRobot/files/lin.txt" rel="nofollow">This</a> is my output.
 <p></p>
 The important thing obout linpeas is the legend at the top of the script.
 <p></p>